 It seemed like every time I used to drive into a gas station to fill up my old Continental Mark II, some attendant would walk up and say, "Hey, man, that's a real classic."
-And, if I nodded my head or otherwise gave him any encouragement, he'd say, "Yeah, I like these classic cars; got one of 'em myself."
+And, if I nodded my head or otherwise gave him any encouragement, he'd continue: "Yeah, I like these classic cars; got one of 'em myself."

 The last one I observed had two flat tires - one whitewall and one blackwall.
 And the trunk was propped open with a couple of two-by-fours with chicken wire stapled to them.
 The guy was raising ferrets in the trunk!
-"Them '74 Furies are real classics, ya know.
-Lots better than the '75s.
+"Them '75 Furies are real classics, ya know.
+Lots better than the '74s.
 And rarer, too."

 Sure.
 Every state trooper had a four-door one with a light bar and Hertz Rental Car had six zillion brown ones.

 There should be a law that no one can use the word 'classic' more than twice a month. (posted 7/1/05)

 The facts presented in this blog are based on my best guesses and my substantially faulty geezer memory.
 The opinions expressed herein are strictly those of the author and are protected by the Constitution.
 Probably.